Everything You Should (and Should Not) Bring With You to the CFA® Exam

-The internet forums are rife with stories of people who attribute some aspect of their CFA® Program exam failure to not having the items they needed to have on exam day.
+The internet forums are rife with stories of people who attribute some aspect of their CFA® exam failure to not having the items they needed to have on exam day.
 That’s a list of stories you don’t want to add to.
 You’ve invested the time and the money in preparing for the exam.
 Now is not the time to let poor last-minute planning affect your odds of success.

-This checklist will help you ensure that you have everything you need to put your knowledge and skills to the test on CFA Program exam day.
+This checklist will help you ensure that you have everything you need to put your knowledge and skills to the test on CFA exam day.

-The only form of identification that will be accepted for the CFA Program is a valid international passport.
+The only form of identification that will be accepted for the CFA exam is a valid international passport.
 It doesn’t matter if you’ve never traveled outside the country.
 It doesn’t matter if you have a government-issued license or ID.
 If you show up to the exam with any ID that is not a valid international passport, you will be turned away.

 Unfortunately, the passport is one of the most commonly forgotten items on exam day.
 Plan ahead, get your passport, and ensure that it’s part of your exam-day arsenal.